AppHero2/excel2firestore/README.md

-# Firestoreexcel
+# FirestoreExcel

 A simple tool to import data from excel into Firestore

-For more details on how to use this - http://tphangout.com/angular-5-import-data-from-excel-into-firestore/
+For more details on how to use this -

+# Json2Firebase RTDB

+simply upload json file to firebase realtime database